13 Most Popular WordPress Alternatives 2024

 If you want to start blogging in a small way, Weebly should be your pick.
 It is a good choice if you’ve set your site for only one purpose, a portfolio.
 But if customization or adding to your subscription list is a big deal, skip this one.

 You can pick your theme from the theme gallery and build your website by dragging and dropping images and text.
-You get access to the design codes in case you want to tweak your website here and there.
-Start an eCommerce store that can manage shipping and tax, discount, and coupons.
+You also get access to the design codes in case you want to tweak your website here and there.
+You can start an eCommerce store that can manage shipping and tax, discounts, and coupons.
 You can create and edit your website from any mobile device, so you can always stay in touch with your customers.
-Hosting is free, and Weebly counts over 30 million users.
+Hosting is free, and Weebly has over 30 million users.

 Moreover, Weebly offers a free option that will suit students or hobbyists.
 But for every other kind of use you will have to subscribe to their packages- Basic at $8 per month, Pro at $12 per month and Business at $25 per month.
 All packages come with one-year free domain.
 With the free option, you get a custom subdomain.